 —The placebo can work even if the patient knows it’s a placebo.

-—-Placebos might work better if there is perceived value such as a cost.
+—-Placebos might work better if there is perceived value such as a cost for the pill.